 Phil MeekinView Profile

-Insolvency service figures show that between July and September, there were 24,251 personal insolvencies, an increase of 6% on the second quarter of 2016.
-Insolvency experts attributed this to the rising cost of living combined with changes to the rules of insolvency and price rises from the falling pound driving up prices of everyday goods.
+Insolvency Service figures show that between July and September, there were 24,251 personal insolvencies, an increase of 6% from the second quarter of 2016.
+Insolvency experts attributed this to the rising cost of living, combined with changes to the rules of insolvency and price rises from the falling pound, driving up prices of everyday goods.

-During the last quarter, bankruptcies rose by 7% compared with the second quarter; however compared with a year ago, bankruptcies filled are down by 1.5%.
-This could be a result of the bankruptcy threshold rising last year which has seen a sharp upsurge in the use of individual voluntary arrangements (IVAs).
+During the last quarter, bankruptcies rose by 7% compared with the second quarter; however, compared with a year ago, bankruptcies filed are down by 1.5%.
+This could be a result of the bankruptcy threshold rising last year, which has seen a sharp upsurge in the use of Individual Voluntary Arrangements (IVAs).

-The growth in the use of IVAs is clear to see from the insolvency figures showing their use was 10.9% higher than last quarter and over a quarter more widely used than in the same period last year.
-IVAs offer the debtor the opportunity to pay back the debt(s) in a single monthly payment they can afford while minimising the risk of losing their house.
+The growth in the use of IVAs is clear to see from the insolvency figures, showing their use was 10.9% higher than last quarter, and over a quarter more widely used than in the same period the previous year.
+IVAs offer the debtor the opportunity to pay back the debts in a single monthly payment they can afford while minimising the risk of losing their house.

-A year after the bankruptcy threshold was raised it is having a positive effect on lowering the number of declared bankruptcies as desired.
-As a result, there has been a steep increase in the number of IVAs being sought which makes dealing with debt better for the debtor, the creditor(s) and the taxpayer.
+A year after the bankruptcy threshold was raised, it is having a positive effect on lowering the number of declared bankruptcies as desired.
+As a result, there’s been a steep increase in the number of IVAs being sought, making dealing with debt better for the debtor, the creditors and the taxpayer.

-A weaker pound or a more unstable economy could tip the balance back towards an increase in bankruptcies but only time will tell what the new trends in the personal insolvencies market will be.
+A weaker pound or a more unstable economy could tip the balance back towards an increase in bankruptcies, but only time will tell what the new trends in the personal insolvency market will be.